 Ireland’s scenery is among the best in the world, and this scenic drive in Northern Ireland is no exception.
 Causeway Coast Scenic Drive is one of Ireland’s most scenic and varied drives, featuring some of the country’s most famous tourist attractions, including the Carrick-a-Rede rope bridge and Giant’s Causeway.
 In addition, the drive passes through the set location for the world-famous Game of Thrones.

 I have noted a few congested spots along the route, and there are plenty of places to park your vehicle and go for a walk.
-So there’s no need to worry if you need to stretch your legs a bit on one of the best scenic drives in Ireland.
+So there’s no need to worry if you need to stretch your legs a bit on one of the best scenic drives in Northern Ireland.
+You’ll also find plenty of places to stay in Derry when you need to rest.

 12. Sperrin Mountains Loop Drive